sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 ## Filter types

-The combined template has several different filter types:
+Sharetribe Web Template has several different filter types:
 _BookingDateRangeFilter_, _KeywordFilter_, _PriceFilter_,
 _SelectSingleFilter_ and _SelectMultipleFilter_.
 Select single and
 select multiple filters are generic – they can be used to filter search